w0rthy/ArrayVisualizer/README.md

 - Toggle Timo Bingmann's "end sweep" animation
 - Refactored / optimized code

+## 5/22/2020 - Version 3.01
+- Quick bug fix to the "Linked Dots" visual;
+  The first line is no longer horizontal.

 ## 5/21/2020 - Version 3.0 is now released!
 - Sound effects are much more pleasant at slower speeds
 - Revamped "Run All Sorts" (It is now easier to create your own sequence of sorts!)